powsybl/powsybl.github.io/pages/documentation/grid/formats/psse.md

 Every voltage level is assigned to it's corresponding substation and its attributes are:
   - **Id** following the pattern `VLn` where `n` represents the minimum PSS®E bus number included inside of the voltage level (`BusData.I`, Bus Data record, I attribute or field name).
   - **NominalV** Nominal voltage of the voltage level.
 Forced to `1` if `psse.import.ignore-base-voltage` property is true, otherwise it is assigned to the base voltage of the representative bus, `BusData.BASKV` field name.
+Entered in kV.
   - **TopologyKind** Topology level assigned to the network model, must be BUS_BREAKER.